 Investments carry varying degrees of risk which means the client may get back less than they originally invested when they come to sell their investments.

 Tax treatment is dependent upon the client’s personal circumstances and tax rules may change in the future meaning tax relief cannot be guaranteed.

 Tax relief is subject to the AIM companies we invest the client’s money into maintaining their qualifying status.

-AIM shares are likely to be more volatile than shares in the London Stock Exchange FTSE 100.
+AIM shares are likely to be more volatile than shares in the London Stock Exchange top 100.